 Instructions for adding a dependent to your record is available on the Requesting I-20 form through your RMU student account portal.
 Please fill out this information while you complete the form.

 Transferring from Another University

 Visit the International Admissions webpage to learn how to apply to RMU as an international transfer student.

 After receiving admission from RMU, you need to first speak with your DSO at your current university or college and provide them with any information they request.
-Also show them a copy of your RMU acceptance letter and RMU International Transfer Form.
+Also show them a copy of your RMU acceptance letter and RMU International Transfer Letter.
 They will work with us directly to transfer your SEVIS record to RMU.
 Make sure you remain in good academic standing at your current school in order to stay in F-1 status.
 Keep in mind that your record will not be transferred to RMU until the end of the semester in which you are currently enrolled.
 We cannot issue you an I-20 for RMU until you complete the I-20 Request Form and your SEVIS record is transferred to RMU.

 Finding Housing at RMU

 - Want to live off-campus?
 Students who do not live on campus are responsible for finding their own housing.
 The CGE recommends you give yourself time to find housing before you start classes to avoid added stress during your first semester at RMU.

 - Students who want to live in Pittsburgh should keep in mind that there are students in many universities also seeking housing, especially from July-September each year.